acui/osmand_topo_map_generator/README.md

 It will generate a GPX file to the `topomaps/富士山`.

-Then import the `富士山.gpx` file into OSMAnd and take screenshots that overlapping and cover the whole region.
+Then import the `富士山.gpx` file into OsmAnd and take screenshots that overlapping and cover the whole region.
 The screenshots should be taken by using the arrow keys to follow a zigzag pattern.
 ![Example](images/zigzag.png)

 Copy the screenshots to the `topomaps/富士山`.
 The program will merge all the screenshots and find 4 corners of the region.
 You could correct it and let the program generate the final map for you.